iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/getGrantedAccess.md

 `number | undefined`

 Specifies the page number of the result set to return.
-Pages are zero-based indexed, meaning the first page is `0`.
-The default value is `0`, which returns all results.
-If you specify this field, you may also specify the pageSize parameter to control the number of records per page.
+Pages are zero-based indexed, with the default value being `0`, indicating the first page.
+If used, you can also specify the pageSize parameter to control the number of records per page.
+By default, when no page number is specified, the system returns the first page (page 0) containing `20` elements.

 ```js
 const listGrantedAccess = await dataProtector.getGrantedAccess({